SSantosLab/DESGW-pipeline_automation/README.md

     ```
     python full_image_proc_gwworkflow.py
     ```
+The code must be run with des18a due to sourcing issues.
+It also should be run in python 2 due to some dependencies on other scripts written in 2.

 ### Updating dagmaker.rc
 Dagmaker.rc is a config file that sets the parameters necessary for later creating a dag with dagmaker.sh.
 This section explains how the image processing code searches for these input parameters from the user in order to update the config file.